Suzume (wrestler)

-Suzume (鈴芽, Suzume) is a Japanese professional wrestler competing in Tokyo Joshi Pro-Wrestling (TJPW), where she is a former International Princess Champion.
+Suzume (鈴芽, Suzume) is a Japanese professional wrestler competing in Tokyo Joshi Pro-Wrestling (TJPW), where she is the current International Princess Champion in her second reign.

 Professional wrestling career

 Tokyo Joshi Pro-Wrestling (2019–present)

 Suzume made her professional wrestling debut in Tokyo Joshi Pro-Wrestling at TJPW Fan Club Show - Pure Tokyo Joshi Pro Wrestling 3 under the ring name of "Izumi" on August 12, 2019, where she wrestled Mirai Maiumi to a time-limit draw.
 Suzume competed for various titles promoted by TJPW.
 At TJPW Yes!
 Wonderland 2023 on May 5, she unsuccessfully challenged Rika Tatsumi for the International Princess Championship.
 At Grand Princess '24 on March 31, 2024, she teamed up with Arisu Endo and defeated Ryo Mizunami and Yuki Aino to win the Princess Tag Team Championship.
 At Tokyo Joshi Pro '25 on January 4, 2025, Suzume defeated Yuki Arai to win the International Princess Championship.

 During her time with the promotion, Suzume competed in the two signature tournaments promoted by TJPW.
 As for the Tokyo Princess Cup, she made her first appearance at the 2020 edition, where she defeated Haruna Neko in the first round and fell short to Mizuki in the second round.
 One year later at the 2021 edition, she took a head start as she defeated Mahiro Kiryu in the second rounds, only to fall short to Maki Itoh in the quarterfinals.
 At the 2022 edition, she scored her best result to date when she defeated Pom Harajuku in the second rounds, Rika Tatsumi in the quarterfinals but fell short to Yuka Sakazaki in the semifinals.
 At the 2023 edition, Suzume fell short to Shoko Nakajima in the first rounds.

 Suzume won the 2024 edition of the Futari wa Princess tournament by teaming up with her "Daisy Monkey" tag team partner, Arisu Endo, as they defeated Miu Watanabe and Rika Tatsumi in the finals.

 Suzume also competed at Wrestle Princess, the biggest annual event promoted by TJPW.
 She made her first appearance at the very first event of 2020, where she teamed up with Sena Shiori to defeat Mei Suruga and Moka Miyamoto.
 At Wrestle Princess II on October 9, 2021, she teamed up with Arisu Endo in a losing effort against Riho and Shoko Nakajima.
 At Wrestle Princess III on October 9, 2022, she fell short to Ryo Mizunami in singles competition.
 At the fourth edition of the event from October 9, 2023, she teamed up with Antonio Honda, Pom Harajuku, Shoko Nakajima in a losing effort against Neo Biishiki-gun (Martha, Mei Saint-Michel, Sakisama and Yukio Saint Laurent).